Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

-Enterprise Architect helps you to define test specifications, execute tests and record results directly from model elements.
-Keeping model elements and testing documentation in one integrated model can significantly improve the communication between quality assurance teams, software developers, analysts and architects.
+It is simple to attach even complex tests to any model element.
+Keeping the model elements and the testing documentation in one integrated model significantly improves the communication between the test-team and the software developers and architects.